yoav7000/Central-ci-cd/README.md

 ## Conclusion

-This repository provides a streamlined CI/CD process for deploying applications across multiple environments, integrating Docker image builds, security scans, and GitOps principles.
+This repository provides a streamlined CI/CD process for deploying applications across multiple environments, integrating Docker image builds, trivy security scans, and GitOps principles.
 Make sure to configure your secrets and inputs properly for smooth execution.